Be intentional in how you celebrate the holidays this year by creating a Thanksgiving itinerary full of fun family activities!

 10. Watch a family movie together

 Wrap up the night with a cozy movie—maybe a Christmas one to kick off the holidays!

 YOU MIGHT ALSO LIKE…

 Want a printable version of this itinerary plus over 50 other holiday activity printables?
-Check out my Intentional Traditions and Celebrations set in the shop:
+Check out my Holiday Activities for Christian Families set in the shop:

 What traditions will you add to your Thanksgiving itinerary?
 Here are a few other seasonal posts to check out: